 When greater integration is the answer, the precise route to achieving that may vary.
 For some companies, it’s best to start with functional centralization and then move to standardize processes: It’s easier to standardize if the functions or units report to common management.
 Other companies might determine that it’s important to realize benefits quickly by standardizing first and then moving to centralization.

-but know when to tailor.
+Aim for consistency but know when to tailor.
 A global insurer with regional divisions might have each division’s HR function structured differently.
 Designing from the front line back will help ensure that any activity placed at the center has a good reason for being there.

 Anticipate the stress points.
 Relying on a program office to resolve problems as they crop up is generally too reactive for a major change effort such as an operating-model redesign.
 A more effective approach is to anticipate potential obstacles—such as organizational fatigue or pressure to allow subscale regions or functions to exempt themselves—and to deal with these problems from the start.
 Ways to mitigate the risks include the following: